ibm-z-oss-oda/python_ai_toolkit_zos/docs/security_from_the_top.md

 _**figure 1.
 The secure center**_

 ----
-A threat actor may compromise any of the components of the secure environment to generate an attack.
+A threat actor may compromise any component of the secure environment to generate an attack.
+By securing all components of the ecosystem from upstream developer to production, we create the secure center that is much more resistant to attack.

-A lot of focus has been put on the security of the supply chain, but the scope of the supply chain domain is often not broad enough to create the secure center that is truly safe from attack.
-Enterprise system planners and administrators only have control of this environment to the extent that they allow or prevent certain software packages at certain versions to deploy in their production environments.
+Enterprise system planners and administrators only have control of this environment to the extent that they allow or prevent certain software packages at certain versions into their production environments.
+However, by partnering with open source and commercial partners, enterprises can create a secure runtime for their production workloads.

 The open source community is working with government agencies like [CISA](https://www.cisa.gov/) and standards bodies like the Linux Foundations' [Open Source Security Foundation](https://openssf.org/)